theparanoidtimes/theparanoidtimes.github.io/_posts/plain/2018-07-29-city-street-orientations-serbia.md

 ---
 {% include footnote.html n=1 nid="f1" text="You may notice that for some cities I had to
-query for 'municipality' because towns were not available on their own.
-Municipalities include a wider region than the city so this could have had impact on the end results." r="#f1r" %}
+query for 'municipality' and that's because towns were not available on their own.
+Municipalities include a wider region than the city so this arguably could have had impact on the end results." r="#f1r" %}
 {% include footnote.html n=2 nid="f2" text="Division was not based on any political,
 religious or ethnic criteria, I just found it easier to do it this way." r="#f2r" %}